It's Better If You Don't Understand

 It's Better If You Don't Understand is the debut extended play (EP) by American singer-songwriter Bruno Mars.
 The pop EP consists of four tracks and its title comes from the final lyrics of one of its songs, "The Other Side".
 It was released on May 11, 2010, by Elektra Records in the United States, and on August 11, 2010, by Atlantic Records in France.
 The song "Count on Me" was not featured on the track list of the latter release.
-All of the material on the EP was produced by the Smeezingtons, the production team composed by Mars, Philip Lawrence and Ari Levine, with the closing track being co-produced by Jeff Bhasker.
+All of the material on the EP was produced by the Smeezingtons, the production team composed by Mars, Philip Lawrence and Ari Levine, with "The Other Side" also produced by Mike Caren and the closing track being co-produced by Jeff Bhasker.

 It's Better If You Don't Understand received generally positive reviews from music critics – AllMusic's David Jeffries praised the EP as showcasing Mars's songwriting abilities and its music being a genre that "leans towards" pop, while About.com's Bill Lamb stated that it is "music that should be on your radio".
 The EP peaked at number 99 on the Billboard 200 albums chart in the United States, and at number 97 on the UK Singles Chart.
-As of 2011, it has sold 27,000 copies in the United States.
+As of 2017, it has sold 27,000 copies in the United States.
 To promote the EP, Mars released a home video for "The Other Side".
 It charted at number 117 on the UK Singles Chart.
 The EP was certified platinum by Music Canada (MC).

 All of the songs from It's Better If You Don't Understand were later included on Mars's debut studio album, Doo-Wops & Hooligans (2010), and, with the exception of "Somewhere in Brooklyn", were performed on the related concert tour of the same name.
 The tracks were also included during the co-headline tour with Janelle Monáe, Hooligans in Wondaland Tour (2011).
 In an interview with Los Angeles Times in 2012, Mars later said regretted having "wasted" the title of this record.